-- To ensure sustainability, solvency and growth for the College by building on the current stable financial position by: - Consistently budgeting for an operating surplus that is at least in line with the recommended target for the sector and successfully delivering the budget - Delivering strong EBITDA - o Maintaining positive cash flow and improving net cash generation - Sustaining healthy cash reserves at a level well above the sector median - Ensuring continued manageable borrowing levels and comfortable debt servicing - Controlling expenditure and maintaining staff costs as a percentage of income at levels broadly in line with sector averages. - To ensure the College has the capacity and financial resources to deliver quality improvements required and that capital expenditure enables the strategic direction.
+- To ensure sustainability, solvency and growth for the College by building on the current stable financial position by: - Consistently budgeting for an operating surplus that is at least in line with the recommended target for the sector and successfully delivering the budget - Delivering strong EBITDA - Maintaining positive cash flow and improving net cash generation - Sustaining healthy cash reserves at a level well above the sector median - Ensuring continued manageable borrowing levels and comfortable debt servicing - Controlling expenditure and maintaining staff costs as a percentage of income at levels broadly in line with sector averages. - To ensure the College has the capacity and financial resources to deliver quality improvements required and that capital expenditure enables the strategic direction. - To make curriculum planning central to the College's budget-setting process so that this delivers the College's objectives and is realistic, flexible, transparent, inclusive and clearly communicated to management and staff. - To identify and incorporate financial challenges in the College's development plan and risk register, ensuring pre-emptive action, effective monitoring and reporting of performance against targets is in place. - To maintain and develop robust processes for risk management, financial monitoring and control.

-REPORT OF THE MEMBERS OF THE CORPORATION FOR THE YEAR ENDED 31 JULY 2022 (cont.)
+REPORT OF THE MEMBERS OF THE CORPORATION FOR THE YEAR ENDED 31 JULY 2023 (cont.)